ofkm/svelocker-ui/CONTRIBUTING.md

 ## Setup project

 The frontend is built with [SvelteKit](https://kit.svelte.dev) and written in TypeScript.
+The backend is written in Go and built with GIN and GORM for the database.

 #### Setup

 1. Open the project folder
+2. Copy the .env.example to the backend and frontend folders, and rename it .env, and make the correct modifications.
-2. Install the dependencies with `npm install`
+3. Install the frontend dependencies with `cd frontend && npm install`
+4. Start the backend `cd backend && go run cmd/server/main.go`
-3. Start the frontend with `npm run dev`
+5. Start the frontend with `cd frontend && npm run dev`